• Skip to primary navigation

 Take Extra Class:

-They can improve their strengths, such as intellectual abilities, proper reading, creativity, etc., by signing up for extra classes or sessions.
+By signing up for extra classes or sessions, they can improve their strengths, such as intellectual abilities, proper reading, creativity, etc.

 This is simply saying they should sign up for things related to what they love doing.